 Fort Jesus Architecture

-The original walls of the fortress was designed such that it could withstand cannon ball attacks and were 5o feet high.
-Later when the Omanis conquered the fort the height of the wall was lengthened by another 9 feet, which not only kept the invaders out, but also the people inside the fort.
+The original walls of the fortress were designed such that it could withstand cannon ball attacks and were 5o feet high.
+Later when the Omanis conquered the fort the height of the wall was lengthened by another 9 feet, which not only kept the invaders out but also the people inside the fort.

-In the present the fort is a blend of African, European and Middle-Eastern construction styles.
-The fort ramparts offers a beautiful panoramic view of the town port and the rooms of the fort is now home to museum that speaks of the history of the fort and the town of Mombasa.
+In the present, the fort is a blend of African, European and Middle-Eastern construction styles.
+The fort ramparts offer a beautiful panoramic view of the town port and the rooms of the fort are now home to a museum that speaks of the history of the fort and the town of Mombasa.

 Places To Visit In Fort Jesus Museum

-- There is a water cistern, which the Portuguese used to harvest water and a 76 feet deep well.
-Strolling through the museum, you can also spot many artefacts, ceramics and pottery items from the era when Mombasa used to be a major trading center.
+- There is a water cistern, which the Portuguese used to harvest water and 76 feet deep well.
+Strolling through the museum, you can also spot many artifacts, ceramics and pottery items from the era when Mombasa used to be a major trading center.

 - The butterfly exhibit started recently and showcases a live butterfly exhibition, allowing you to learn more about the biodiversity among butterflies in Mombasa and their connections to the local communities.